nathanwang0114/cse15l-lab-reports/wk1-lab-report.md

 The authenticity of host 'ieng6.ucsd.edu (128.54.70.227)' can't be established.
 RSA key fingerprint is SHA256:ksruYwhnYH+sySHnHAtLUHngrPEyZTDl/1x99wUQcec.
 Are you sure you want to continue connecting (yes/no/[fingerprint])?`

+Type 'yes' in the terminal and press enter.